 ISO 50001 is an international standard that sets the requirements for an Energy management system (EnMS).

 This standard has been developed with the purpose of supporting organizations, from all sectors, to use energy more efficiently.

 ISO 50001 can be used by large and small companies, regardless of their activities, location, structure and energy sources.

 The first edition of ISO 50001 was published in 2011 and the current version of this standard is the one from 2018 (ISO 50001:2018).

 Below there is a brief presentation of the requirements in ISO 50001:2018, so that you can have an image of what an Energy management system is about.

-RIGCERT offers audit and certification services for energy management systems according to ISO 50001:2018, to help your organization demonstrate its commitment to continually improve its energy performance.
+RIGCERT offers accredited ISO 50001 certification services to help your organization demonstrate the commitment to improve its energy performance.

 If you are interested to know more about the requirements of this standard and about the implementation of an Energy management system, you can try our online course below.